cdapio/hydrator-plugins/url-plugins/README.md

 ===========
-Url Plugins
+URL Plugins
 ===========

 Introduction
 ============

-A Hydrator Real Time Plugin that allows data to be fetched from a given Url at a specified interval.
+A Hydrator Real Time Plugin that allows data to be fetched from a given URL at a specified interval.

 Getting Started
 ===============